 cement kilns (see Table 3-24 in the Guidebook, Chapter 1A2);

-large (> 50 MWth) combustion plants (see Tables 3-9 to 3-20 in the Guidebook, Chapter 1A1).
+large (> 50 MWth) combustion plants.

 Within EU MSs, these are all IED Chapter II-regulated activities (some, including cement and lime kilns, are regulated if above a capacity threshold).
 In addition, site-specific emissions data may be available for many sites falling within these categories, such that tier 3 methods could then be used for the historical inventory.
 The types of processes listed are also those that are most likely to be regulated and to have to comply with ELVs and other requirements (and, thus, sophisticated projections are more desirable in any case, compared with smaller plants that may largely be unregulated).
-Depending on the situation within a country, additional groups of sites might be included as being relatively easy to treat using a tier 2 methodology.
+Depending on the situation within a country, additional types of industrial sites might be included as being relatively easy to treat using a tier 2 methodology.

-However, for both the historical inventory and the projections, it would be necessary to separate out the fuel used at sites where a tier 2 method was to be used, so that the fuel used at the remaining sites (where a tier 1 method was to be used) could be calculated by the difference using national energy statistics.
-Therefore, either the national energy projections would need to separately consider the fuel used at the ‘tier 2’ sites or this would need to be estimated from the wider energy projections.
+However, for both the historical inventory and the projections, it would be necessary to separate out the fuel used at sites where a higher tier method was to be used, so that the fuel used at the remaining sites (where a tier 1 method was to be used) could be calculated by the difference using national energy statistics.
+Therefore, either the national energy projections would need to separately consider the fuel used at the higher tier sites or this would need to be estimated from the wider energy projections.
 Historical fuel use might be available in energy statistics or could perhaps be derived using data sets such as the EU Emissions Trading System.

-Projections for the tier 2 sectors could then be made in a similar way as for the energy industries: characterisation of current abatement strategies and identification of future requirements and derivation of suitable emission factors to model the impact of those requirements on emissions.
+Projections for the higher tier component of a sector could then be made in a similar way as for the energy industries: characterisation of current abatement strategies and identification of future requirements and derivation of suitable emission factors to model the impact of those requirements on emissions.

 A1.5 NFR 1A3: transport

 When compiling projections, it is necessary to understand what circumstances, and what PaMs might drive changes in emissions in the future.
-Table A1-2 lists some of the key policies and regulations that may have an impact on air pollutant emissions arising from the transport sector.
-Please note, however, that this list is not exhaustive and items may be superseded following publication of the chapter.
-Some of these policies (e.g. Euro 5 and Euro 6 regulations for road vehicles) will affect emissions directly and others may have an indirect effect, so care should be taken when considering the impact of these measures.

-Table A1-2 Summary of important EU legislation relevant to the transport sector
+Section 2 Terminology describes which policies and measures should be included in the different projected air emission scenarios.